 Owens joined 60 Minutes' senior staff as senior broadcast producer in 2007 from the "CBS Evening News," where he also served as senior broadcast producer.
 He first joined 60 Minutes in 2003 and worked with Scott Pelley producing segments that included coverage of Hurricane Katrina, the genocide in Sudan, climate change and a memorable profile of controversial NFL linebacker Bill Romanowski.

-He had been the broadcast's senior broadcast producer, joining the senior staff in 2007 from the CBS Evening News.
-There he was senior broadcast producer since Jan.
-2006, a position Owens took after producing 60 Minutes stories for correspondent Scott Pelley since 2003.
-Before that, the Pelley-Owens team produced segments for "60 Minutes II" (2000-03), including an hour-long interview with President George W. Bush on the first anniversary of the Sept.
-11 terrorist attacks and the genocide in Sudan.
+Before that, the Pelley-Owens team produced segments for 60 Minutes II, highlighted by an hour-long interview with President George W. Bush on the first anniversary of the September 11 terrorist attacks.
 The team also covered the American invasion of Iraq as a unilateral correspondent-producer team on the ground, contributing news-making reports to all CBS News programs.

 Owens began his journalism career in 1988 as a summer intern for CBS News working at the national political conventions in Atlanta and New Orleans.

-Owens was born in Oyster Bay, N.Y.
-He was graduated from Towson in 1988 with a Bachelor of Science degree in mass communications.
-He is married and has two children.
+Owens is from Oyster Bay, New York.
+He graduated from Towson in 1988 with a Bachelor of Science degree in mass communications.
+He lives in Connecticut with his wife and has two children.